awkena/qrlabelr/README.md

 If plot labels were generated with the customizable functions, a PDF file containing the generated labels and an updated field book would be saved to the user's working directory.

-If labels were generated using the Shiny app, there is a download button on the `Generate label tab`, which can be used to save all generated labels and updated field book to a local machine.
+If labels were generated using the 'shiny' app, there is a download button on the `Generate label tab`, which can be used to save all generated labels and updated field book to a local machine.

 ## Are generated labels compatible with popular label templates?